Arial-Z/Romaji-Renamer/README.md

 ...
 ```
 You only need plex and tmdb to be configured<br/>
+If you also want to run the movies animes script you need to create another PMM config exactly like the anime one but with your Animes Movies library name<br/>
 <br/>
 Then you need to add the metadata file to your Animes Library in the PMM config file should look like this with the default path and filename :
 ```